CLINICAL SOCIAL WORK FELLOW

-Sam Hollander is a clinical extern at the Boston Child Study Center where he provides supervised direct patient care in Dialectical Behavior Therapy, Cognitive Behavior Therapy.
+Sam Hollander is a Clinical Social Work Fellow at the Boston Child Study Center where he provides supervised direct patient care in Dialectical Behavior Therapy and Cognitive Behavior Therapy.
 Sam is also an IOP therapist where he provides intensive individual CBT and DBT skills training, exposure coaching and DBT skills coaching.

 Sam graduated from the Virginia Military Institute (VMI) in 2015, where he received his Bachelor’s degree in Psychology.
 While at VMI Sam held multiple leadership positions and was tasked with the training and development of new cadets.
 From 2010 to 2016 Sam worked at McLean Hospital’s Adolescent Residential Treatment Program as a Community Residence Counselor, where he was intensively trained in DBT gaining experience working with adolescents experiencing symptoms of depression, anxiety, self-injurious behaviors, suicidality, Post-Traumatic Stress Disorder, and Obsessive-Compulsive Disorder.
 In this position, Sam ran therapeutic groups and provided clinical support to residents and their families.
 In 2016 Sam moved to McLean’s 3East program for boys, where he worked as the program’s first Clinical Educator.
 In this role, Sam aided in the development of a Dialectical Behavior Therapy curriculum specifically designed for young men suffering from borderline personality disorder and other co-occurring disorders.

 Sam is currently pursuing his Masters of Social Work at Simmons College with a clinical concentration in the treatment of trauma.
 His clinical interests include: emotion dysregulation, suicidality, self-injurious behaviors, and trauma.